-breaking.
-The liquid in which the surfactant has a higher solubility tends to be the continuous phase, meaning that W/O emulsions persists in the presence of oil soluble surfactant and are rapidly destroyed in the presence of a water soluble surfactant.
+meaning that W/O emulsions persists in the presence of oil soluble surfactant and are rapidly destroyed in the presence of a water soluble surfactant.
 Conversely, O/W emulsions persist in the presence of water soluble surfactants.
-This is a model which predicts emulsion morphology based on surfactant affinity to the continuous phase and is named Bancroft's rule.4 Assumption of emulsion morphology by Bancroft's model seems to be unlikely because it leaves us with question: which properties of surfactant determine its affinity for particular phase.
-The first who has quantified surfactant affinity for aqueous or oil phase of the emulsion and gave answer to the preferred emulsion morphology was Griffin by introducing the hydrophilic-lipophilic balance concept (HLB).5 Drawback of Griffin's method is that contains only certain classes of surfactants where a direct link between structure of the surfactant and its HLB can be found.
-Concept which obeys emulsion as a whole system and interprets surfactant affinity to the both phases is the phase inversion temperature (PIT) concept.
-The PIT concept was proposed by Shinoda and Kunieda as a method for the classification of non-ionic surfactants and to predict correlation between emulsion morphology and temperature.6 While HLB is a surfactant property, PIT is an emulsion property.
-The intermediate temperature, at which surfactant affinity for both phases in the emulsion is equal, is the phase inversion temperature.
-Deficiency of PIT, despite of its importance during preparation of a stable emulsion, is its inapplicability to ionic surfactants.
+This is a model, which predicts the emulsion morphology based on surfactant affinity to the continuous phase and is named Bancroft's rule.4 Assumption of emulsion morphology by Bancroft's model seems to be unlikely because it leaves us with question: which properties of a surfactant determine its affinity for a particular phase.
+The first who has quantified the surfactants affinity for the aqueous or the oil phase of the emulsion and gave answer to the preferred emulsion morphology was Griffin by introducing the hydrophilic-lipophilic balance concept (HLB).5 The drawback of Griffin's method is that not for all surfactants classes a direct link between structure of the surfactant and its HLB can be established.
+The phase inversion temperature (PIT) concept describes emulsion as a whole and was proposed by Shinoda and Kunieda as a method for the classification of non-ionic surfactants (and to predict the correlation between emulsion morphology and temperature).6 In the PIT concept, the phase inversion temperature is introduced.
+At this temperature, the surfactant affinity for both phases in the emulsion is equal.
+It is to note, that the PIT concept is only valid when non- ionic surfactants are used.

-Besides temperature and surfactant affinity, there are other variables that influence surfactant distribution at the interface and therefore the emulsion morphology: the salinity of the aqueous phase, the polarity of the oil phase, the HLB value of the surfactant and the co-surfactant.
-Salager suggested merging all variables into one framework which would yield preferred emulsions morphology.7 All of these factors in some way affect the interaction between surfactant molecule and each phase of the emulsion and this interaction can be thermodynamically expressed as chemical potential of the surfactant in the water or oil phase where μ_i is the chemical potential, μ_i^ is the standard chemical potential, x_i the molar fraction and γ_i the activity coefficient of the surfactant in water phase (subscript w) or oil phase (subscript o).
-With this equation it is easier to define surfactant affinity to the individual emulsion phase where a low standard chemical potential corresponds to a high affinity and vice versa.8
+Beside temperature and surfactant affinity, there are several other variables that influence the surfactant distribution at the interface and consequently the emulsion morphology:

+- the salinity of the aqueous phase,

+- the polarity of the oil phase,

+- the HLB value of the surfactant and the co-surfactants.

+Salager suggested merging all variables into one parameter, which should describe the preferred emulsions morphology.7 All of these factors in some way affect the interaction between surfactant molecule and each phase of the emulsion and this interaction can be thermodynamically expressed as chemical potential of the surfactant in the water or the oil phase where μ_i is the chemical potential, μ_i^ is the standard chemical potential, x_i the molar fraction and γ_i the activity coefficient of the surfactant in the water phase (subscript w) or oil phase (subscript o).
+With this equation, the surfactant affinity to the individual emulsion phase is described.
+A low standard chemical potential corresponds to a high affinity and vice versa.8